 Smoking cessation has the greatest capacity to influence the natural history of COPD.
 If effective resources and time are dedicated to smoking cessation, long-term quit success rates of up to 25% can be achieved.
 Besides individual approaches to smoking cessation, legislative smoking bans are effective in increasing quit rates and reducing harm from second-hand smoke exposure.
-A five-step program for intervention (see Table) provides a helpful strategic framework.
-Sci.
-Sci.
-A five-step program for intervention (see Table) for the first provides a helpful strategic framework.
+A five-step program for intervention (see Table)65-67 provides a helpful strategic framework.